-For those seeking more of an adventure however, the rocky ridges and hanging corries of the East side represent real mountaineering terrain.
-The legendary Striding Edge is probably the best known scramble / ridge walk in England that must be on every aspiring hill walker and mountaineer’s bucket list!
+For those seeking more of an adventure however, the rocky ridges and hanging worries of the east side offer real adventure.
+The legendary Striding Edge is probably the best known scramble / ridge in England that must be on every aspiring hill walker and mountaineer's bucket list!

 Once on the summit, spare a thought for the Fell Top Assessors.
 Employed by the Lake District National Park to collect weather information, the Fell Top Assessor will make the climb to the summit daily throughout the winter months, to collect vital weather readings and check snow and ice conditions.
 The information provides the basis for the hugely popular Weatherline service which offers essential information for climbers and walkers.